jimwaldo/allstonTransport/README.md

 certain columns).
-Some of the files take a course schedule as input and produce a score that indicates how good the schedule is (as evaluated against various criteria, such as bad course conflicts, estimates of student travel times, etc. Other files attempt to produce schedules that are good.
+Some of the files take a course schedule as input and produce a score that indicates how good the schedule is (as evaluated against various criteria, such as bad course conflicts, estimates of student travel times, etc.

 ## Input Files